BlueBaseJS/docs/components/bluebase/bluebasehook.md

-# BlueBaseHook 📌
+# BlueBaseFilter 📌

-As hooks in BlueBase are based on promises, it may be tedious to handle loading state, error state, etc. Not to mention that it may also become a repetitive task.
+As filters in BlueBase are based on promises, it may be tedious to handle loading state, error state, etc. Not to mention that it may also become a repetitive task.

-To solve this issue, we ship `BlueBaseHook` component.
-Just pass name of hook, initial value, and hook arguments as props.
-The final hooked value will be passed to the children function.
+To solve this issue, we ship `BlueBaseFilter` component.
+Just pass name of filter, initial value, and filter arguments as props.
+The final filtered value will be passed to the children function.
 This component will handle loading and error states itself.

 {% hint style="info" %}
 #### System Component 📌